jekhi5/ImageProcessor/USEME.md

 separated by whitespace.
 It is not strictly necessary to end your script with a `quit` command.
 This is nonetheless recommended for clarity.

+#### GUI

+The GUI is very simple to use.
+- To begin, load an image into the editor.
+This is done under `File -> Load`.
+- You may load multiple images this way, but you can only do operations on one image at a time.
+  - To switch the current image, select it from the sidebar.
+- Most operations that can be done using a console command can be accomplished using the menu bar at the top of the window.
+  - In order, these are:
+  - `File -> Save`: Saves an image to a given file.
+  - `Visualize`: Corresponds to `grayscale`
+    - You may select the component you wish to grayscale the image to.
+  - `Filter`: Operations using a filter
+    - You may select either `blur` or `sharpen`.
+  - `Transform`: Operations using color transformations
+    - You may select either `grayscale` (applies a luma-based grayscale), or `sepia`.
+  - `Flip`: Changes image orientation
+    - You may select either `vertical` or `horizontal`.
+  - `Adjust`: Miscellaneous image adjustments
+    - You may select `brighten` or `darken`.
+Each of these will prompt you for a numerical amount.
+    - You mau also select `downsize`.
+This will prompt you for the new dimensions of the image.
+  - `Help -> Show Commands`: Displays a list of all commands
+  - `Mask Operation`: Allows any operation to be done using an image mask, which you will be prompted for.
+- The main image viewport is scrollable, as is the sidebar.
+- A histogram displaying the red, green, blue, and intensity levels of each image will pop up in its own window on every change.
+- To exit the editor, select the 'X' at the top of the window.

 ### Command List